 - On another shallow plate, combine bread crumbs and Parmesan cheese.

-- Lightly grease a baking sheet with cooking spray.
-Arrange breaded avocados in a single layer on prepared baking sheet.
-Spray avocados all over with cooking spray (Very important!
-This allows the breading to brown in the oven.).
+- Arrange breaded avocados in a single layer on the prepared baking sheet and spray all over with cooking spray.

 - Bake in a 425 F oven for about 10 to 15 minutes or until golden and crisp.
 Serve immediately with campfire sauce.